torvalds/linux/Documentation/cdrom/cdrom-standard.rst

    presumably 1.2.13 and 1.3.34 --- the latest kernel that I was indirectly involved in.

-I decided to start a discussion on how to make all the Linux CD-ROM drivers behave more uniformly.
-I began by contacting the developers of the many CD-ROM drivers found in the Linux kernel.
+I decided to start a discussion on how to make all the GNU/Linux CD-ROM drivers behave more uniformly.
+I began by contacting the developers of the many CD-ROM drivers found in the GNU/Linux kernel.
 Their reactions encouraged me to write the Uniform CD-ROM Driver which this document is intended to describe.
 The implementation of the Uniform CD-ROM Driver is in the file `cdrom.c`.
 This driver is intended to be an additional software